WGOG: History

 In September 2010, former owner of WGOG Luzanne Griffith died.

-In March 2015, WGOG contracted to air "The Evening Sports Page", a live, local, sports talk show hosted by longtime sports talker Ron Scarborough.

-On August 5, 2015 WGOG moved from 96.3 FM to 101.7 FM.
+On August 5, 2015 WGOG moved from 96.3 to 101.7 MHz.

 In late winter of 2018, morning show host Kris Butts announced his decision to leave the show, and radio, to enjoy other journeys.
 Following his departure, Gary Butts hosted mornings for a short period of time while the company completed the hire of a former WGOG employee, Kyle Brown.
+Kyle Brown left in 2019 and once again Gary Butts hosted the morning show until the hiring of former GeorgiaCarolina radiocasting employee John Durham on August 15, 2021.
+John Durham with over 35 plus years in radio had previously worked at sister stations WNEG in Toccoa, Georgia and WRBN in Clayton, Georgia.